rcspam/audio2ascii/README.md

 # audio2ascii (Only Linux and Mac Osx)
   Natron2.0 python plugin to animate you parameters with waveform from an audio file(mp3, wav,aiff,...).

-  It try to preview audio while viewer playing. it can be usefull until [the basic sound support](https://github.com/MrKepzie/Natron/issues/76#issuecomment-120059396) in future Natron versions (>2.0).
+  It can do a basic preview audio while viewer playing, this can be usefull [until a sound support](https://github.com/MrKepzie/Natron/issues/76#issuecomment-120059396) in future Natron versions (>2.0).

   An external app can be set and launch from the plugin to edit audio file (e.g. audacity..)